Magnon Correlation Enables Spin Injection, Dephasing, and Transport in Canted Antiferromagnets: Electrical injection of magnon correlation

-\textit{Electrical injection of magnon correlation}.---We examine the electrical spin injection from heavy metals to canted AFMs in a bilayer structure as illustrated in Fig.~\ref{inj_model}(b).
+We examine the electrical spin injection from heavy metals to noncollinear magnets in a bilayer structure as illustrated in Fig.~\ref{inj_model}(b).
 When a charge current is applied along the $\hat{\bf y}$-direction in the metals, the injected spin current along $\hat{\bf x}$ generates a spin accumulation $\mu_{\uparrow}\neq \mu_{\downarrow}$ polarized along the N\'eel vector $\hat{\bf z}$ at the interface through the spin Hall effect.
-This accumulated spin of electrons then excites magnon correlations in the underlying AFM as in Fig.~\ref{inj_model}(b) via the $s$-$d$ exchange interaction between local spins and conduction electrons at the interface, governed by the Hamiltonian $\hat{H}_{\rm int}=\sum_{i \in {\rm int}}^{N_{\rm int}} \sum_{l=1}^{\cal N} {\cal J}_l \hat{\bf s}_i \cdot \hat{\bf S}_{li}$~\cite{s_d_Ham,interface20,interface7}, where the summation is performed over the magnetic unit cells ``$i$", with $N_{\rm int}$ being their total number in the interfacial plane, and the spin sublattices ``$l$". ${\cal J}_l$ represents the local exchange coupling, which typically depends on the AFM sublattices.
+This accumulated spin of electrons then excites magnon correlations in the underlying AFM as in Fig.~\ref{inj_model}(b) via the $s$-$d$ exchange interaction between local spins and conduction electrons at the interface, governed by the Hamiltonian~\cite{s_d_Ham,interface20,interface7,Ping_Tang}

+where the summation is performed over the magnetic unit cells ``$i$", with $N_{\rm int}$ being their total number in the interfacial plane, and the spin sublattices ``$l$". ${\cal J}_l$ represents the local exchange coupling, which typically depends on the AFM sublattices.
 Equal or unequal coupling with different sublattices corresponds to compensated and uncompensated interfaces, as observed experimentally~\cite{interface21,interface22,interface23}.

+The electrons in conductors are described in the lattice model with $M$ lattices and the lattice constant $a$.
+The electron spin at the lattice